 When we talk about “egg whites,” we’re referring to the albumen.
-It’s full of proteins, niacin, riboflavin, magnesium, potassium, and sodium.
+It contains proteins, niacin, riboflavin, magnesium, potassium, and sodium.

 A cloudy albumen means the egg is fresh.
 As the egg ages, the carbon dioxide escapes, leaving the albumen more transparent than their fresh counterparts.

-This is the round white bullseye-looking spot you see in the yolk, and it’s where embryo begins to develop when the egg is fertilized and under hatching conditions (meaning, the egg is at the right temperature with the right humidity for hatching.)
+This is the round white bullseye-looking spot you see in the yolk, and it’s where the embryo begins to develop when the egg is fertilized and under hatching conditions (meaning, the egg is at the right temperature with the proper humidity for hatching.)

-The bloom of an egg is a natural coating that covers the eggshell and protects the interior of the egg from bacteria.
-It also reduces moisture loss from the egg, which is important for the hatching process.
+The bloom of an egg is a natural coating that covers the eggshell and protects the interior of the egg from bacterial invasion.
+As we all know, bacteria can cause health issues.
+The bloom also reduces moisture loss from the egg, which is important for the hatching process.

 If you plan to hatch your eggs, you definitely don’t want to wash them, because it will eliminate the bloom.